 Please note that all applications must be written in English.
 Please write as simply as possible and avoid language mistakes.
 If English is not your first language, we recommend that you have your application reviewed by a native speaker before submission.

-- All applicants for a grant in the framework of the Grant Programme must be a qualified member of an institution in one of the countries that is represented in the ESAIC Council as defined in the By-laws of ESAIC
+- All applicants for a grant in the framework of the Grant Programme must be a qualified member of an institution in one of the countries that are represented in the ESAIC Council as defined in the By-laws of ESAIC.

-- Exclusion criteria: existing projects or studies that have already received a grant either from a private, non-for profit, industry or institutional source
+- Exclusion criteria: existing projects or studies that have already received a grant either from a private, not-for-profit, industry or institutional source